- Home

 Associate Professor of Obstetrics, Gynecology and Reproductive Sciences

-I’m studying the complex processes that underpin for male fertility, and I’m working to identify novel approaches to male contraceptives by determining how testosterone maintains sperm production.
+I am studying the complex processes required for male fertility, and I am working to identify novel approaches to regulate male fertility by determining how testosterone maintains sperm production.

 William Walker, PhD